 The iPhone is a tool.
 I’m not really convinced that excitement or secrecy are important factors in the tools I use to make and organize things.
 How much my tool of choice changes year over year is less important than what problems I’m trying to solve with it, or what art I’m trying to make with it, or what event I’m trying to put together with it.

 When there are better features, or better tools, I’ll make the most of them.
-But I’m not even using the tools I’ve got to make the best work I could be making, so why should I get distracted by the lack of excitement about someone else’s work, when I can’t even demand as much exciting work from myself as I’d like?
+But I’m not even using the tools I’ve got to make the best work I could possibly make yet.
+Why should I distract myself using the general lack of excitement over someone else’s work, when I'm not even using what I have to make things as well as I’d like to?